ffelten/ffelten.github.io/_posts/2022-10-15-limit-central-limit.md

 ![People height Gaussian](../people_height.gif)

 In this graph, the x-axis is the height (cms) of people and y-axis represents the number of people with that height in what I sampled.
-As you can see, the more I collect height from people, the more the curve looks a bell.
+As you can see, the more I collect people's height, the more the curve looks like a bell.
 But what is all the fuss about this bell?
 Well, it turns out that once you get to this familiar shape, you can predict the height of the next person with *some kind of confidence*.
 For example, after sampling thousands of people, I can say with 95% confidence that the next person's height is going to be between 155 and 194 cms, which seems pretty logical, isn't it?

 ## Using Gaussian to predict people's income
 Well, now if we do the same experimentation but collect people's monthly income (oddly enough, I always get more attention from people when talking about money).
 After sampling a few thousands people, I see the mighty bell shape coming back: